apache/pekko/docs/src/main/paradox/stream/stream-error.md

 The following snippet shows how to create a backoff supervisor using @apidoc[stream.*.RestartSource$] which will supervise the given @apidoc[stream.*.Source].
-The `Source` in this case is a stream of Server Sent Events, produced by akka-http.
+The `Source` in this case is a stream of Server Sent Events, produced by pekko-http.
 If the stream fails or completes at any point, the request will be made again, in increasing intervals of 3, 6, 12, 24 and finally 30 seconds (at which point it will remain capped due to the `maxBackoff` parameter):